Helping millions of people navigate the world of technology.

 Step 2: In the Hardware and Devices window, click Next to initiate the scan.

-5. Run SFC and DISM Scans
+Fix 4: Run SFC and DISM Scans

 Windows 11 may encounter such issues if some system files are corrupted or missing.
 In such cases, running the SFC (or System File Checker) scan can help you repair those damaged system files.
-Here’s how to run it.

-Step 1: Right-click on the Start icon and select the Windows Terminal (Admin) option from the resulting menu.
+Step 1: Right-click on the Start icon and select the Terminal (Admin) option from the resulting menu.

 Step 2: Select Yes when the User Account Control (UAC) prompt appears.